ericbottard/hands-on-spring-data/README.md

 Open `Neo4JTest`and go green!

-   1. Find a user by name.
+   1. Find a user (@ebottard) by name.
-   1. Retrieve Chris Richardson account suggestions, using an explicit Cypher query.
+   1. Retrieve Chris Richardson (@crichardson) account suggestions, using an explicit Cypher query.
-   1. Make Andy Piper follow his account suggestions, based on your previous query.
+   1. Make Andy Piper (@andypiper) follow his account suggestions, based on your previous query.
-   1. Find tweets by sender name.
+   1. Craft a query that will allow you to find tweets by sender name, and use it to retrieve @ebottard's tweets
-   1. Find all tweets tagging Devoxx, using Cypher Java DSL.
+   1. Find all tweets tagged with #devoxx, using Cypher Java DSL.